davidtchiu/davidtchiu.github.io/teaching/cs475/hwk7.bankers/index.md

 I have included a working solution of my program along with the starter code.
 The binary executable file is called `bankersSol`.
 You can run it from the terminal by first navigating in to the Hwk directory and typing the command `./bankersSol <state file>`.
 This is how your solution should behave when it's done.

+There is a bonus version for this assignment, and the working solution is also provided, called `bankersBonusSol`.

 #### The State Input File

 Your program will take a single command-line argument: the name of a state file to read.
 Here is the general format of a state file.
 If the file is not given on the command line, of if the file is not found, then simply print an error message.